WHAT IS SEXUAL ORIENTATION OCD (SO-OCD)?

 - accept that one cannot know their sexual orientation with absolute certainty

 We want to be careful not to focus too much on the content of OCD as the thoughts themselves are unimportant.
 Still, there are some common challenges and roadblocks that people with this subtype face.
-If you’re interested in support for this subtype, Lauren has extensive experience supporting those with SO-OCD.
-You can learn more about the treatment and services she provides here, or email Lauren here to find out more about working with Lauren.
+If you’re interested in support for this subtype, our Therapists have extensive experience supporting those with SO-OCD.
+You can learn more about the treatment and services we provide here, or email us here to find out more.